If I was given a penny for every time I am asked “so what’s the best credit card to sign up for?” I’d be a rich man!

 Unsure which card is right for you?
 I recommend exploring American Express, Chase, Bank of America, Barclays (note: expand Barclays to see ALL the cards).
 They all offer some great cards.
 I would recommend browsing the Business cards also as they often have nice perks.

-I DO NOT get paid to recommend one card or another.
 If you’re trying to decide if one card is better than another, feel free to drop a comment below.
 I’m always available to help.

 What card you considering?
 Why are you considering that, specific, card?